Blog

 1. Detection

-The adaptive immune system can detect threats just like the innate immune system, however it is often activated as a result of innate detection.
+The adaptive immune system can detect threats just like the innate immune system; however, it is often activated as a result of innate detection.
 Here are some of the ways that the adaptive immune system detects specific threats before dealing with them:

 • Cell Receptors.
 Just like all cells, adaptive immune cells have cell receptors that can sense molecular patterns associated with recognized pathogens or past damage.
-The difference is that adaptive immune cells are specifically primed for unique threats whereas innate sensing mechanisms are more generalized.
+The difference is that adaptive immune cells are specifically primed for unique threats, whereas innate sensing mechanisms are more generalized.

 • Major Histocompatibility Complexes (MHC).
 This is a term used to describe a set of genes that encode the surface proteins of nearly all cells.
-The surface proteins describe to the immune system if the cell is self or non-self as well as if a threat has been detected.
-MHC’s accept foreign proteins from innate immune cells and can be read by adaptive immune cells, thereafter activating the adaptive immune in response to pathogens, allergens or faulty cell activity.[30]
+The surface proteins describe to the immune system if the cell is self or non-self, as well as if a threat has been detected.
+MHCs accept foreign proteins from innate immune cells and can be read by adaptive immune cells, thereafter activating the adaptive immune in response to pathogens, allergens, or faulty cell activity.[30]

 2. Adaptive Immune Cell Maturation and Memory

 All adaptive immune cells undergo different transformations in order to perform specialized protective functions.
-T cell and B cells start off as naïve cells and become effector cells upon immune activation.
+T cells and B cells start off as naïve cells and become effector cells upon immune activation.
 A small subset of effector T cells will live on indefinitely as memory T cells.

 • Naïve cells are immature or non-specialized B and T cells that mature into effector cells once the immune has identified a threat.
-A small number of naïve cells are in constant circulation, as are memory T cells.
+A small number of naive cells are in constant circulation, as are memory T cells.

-• Memory T cells each hold a memory bank that instructs the cell of how to deal with a specific threat that it previously encountered.
+• Memory T cells each hold a memory bank that instructs the cell on how to deal with a specific threat that it previously encountered.
 If a memory T cell encounters the specific antigen to which it is primed, it alerts the naïve cells to the danger and causes them to mature into copies.

 • Effector cells are mature adaptive immune cells that are primed for dealing with one specific threat.
 The majority of effector cells die off after an immune offense has taken place.
 Some effector T cells remain behind and add to the pool of memory T cells, holding the precise configuration for how to best respond to the specific threat to which they were primed.

-If the immune has never encountered the threat before, the naïve cells mature into effector cells that best match the scenario.
+If the immune system has never encountered the threat before, the naïve cells mature into effector cells that best match the scenario.
 More cells are produced and matured until a winning strategy is achieved and the threat is contained.

 3. Prevention